microsoft/FluidFramework/docs/README.md

 ### Local API docs build

-To include the repo-local API docs in the build, first build the code from the root of the repo, then run `build:dev` or `build:generate-content:dev` from this directory.
+To include repo-local API documentation when building the site locally, you will first need to do the following:

+1. Build the code from the root of the repo.
-This will generate a "local" docs version (in addition to the production versions), which strictly includes API documentation generated from the local build artifacts.
+2. Create a `.env` file in this directory with the following contents:
+    ```
+    LOCAL_API_DOCS=true
+    ```

-So long as the API documentation was generated in this manner, those docs will be viewable regardless of how to run Docusaurus (`npm start` or `npm run serve`).
+So long as the `LOCAL_API_DOCS` environment variable is set to `true`, local API documentation will be included when building the site.

-To remove the local docs view, simply run `npm run clean` and re-run the build without the `:dev` postfix.
+To remove the local API docs, simply remove the above variable or set it to `false`, `npm run clean` and rebuild as needed.

 ## Docs Versioning